JDurriher/Loli-classification/README.md

 # Loli-classification
 Using a convolutional neural network to classify loli's, because why not

-This model was trained on 3000 images of anime faces that were resized to 80x80 pixels
+This model (R.O.Y) was trained on 3000 images of anime faces that were resized to 80x80 pixels

 Each image was labelled either 0 (loli) or 1 (non-loli)